cmnorrisii/alpha-configuration-setup/useful-git-commands.md

 - local - your personal computer
 - commit - adding a tracker and message to your version
 - diff -the difference between states of your local and GitHub repository

+## Here is another header

+### And another header! (but smaller)
+- here's some things listed out
+- another thing
+- omg another thing
+- when will it end